 One other route I’ve driven several times follows Highway 4 from Eisenach (the birthplace of Bach) past historic cities such as Gotha, Erfurt (with its incredibly preserved medieval centre), Weimar (the home of Goethe and Schiller) and Dresden, and ends at Görlitz at the Polish border.

 Another stunning Germany road trip is the Romantic Road.
 Starting in Würzburg, the 400km route passes charming towns, verdant forests and dozens of historic monuments, and ends at the world-famous Neuschwanstein Castle.
+Read more about my road trip along the King Ludwig II castles including Neuschwanstein.

 One route that’s high on my list is the German Alpine Road which skirts the northern flanks of the Alps.
 This 450km route passes incredible Alpine scenery, glistening lakes and beautiful castles.